This content mentions death or bereavement, anxiety and depression, which some people may find triggering.

 This guide provides you with tips on how to look after your mental health in later life.

 Some people think that mental health problems are simply part of getting older.
 This isn’t true and doesn’t have to be the case.

 We have produced this booklet for people in their 60s who are approaching retirement or who have recently retired from work.
-We must take care of ourselves mentally and physically during this significant change.
+During this big change, it’s important to take care of ourselves mentally as well as physically.

 Getting older and retirement both involve a change in lifestyle for most people.